fiskaltrust/interface-doc/doc/general/terminology/terminology.md

 ## Terminology

 The table below contains descriptions and explanations of all general terms and abbreviations used in this document.
-For specifications or provisions of national law, please refer to the appropriate appendix.
+For specifications or provisions of national law, please refer to the appropriate appendix<span id="t-definition-of-terms-and-abbreviations-21">.</span>

 | **Term**                      | **Description**                                                                                                                                                                                                                                          |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|